Wanner97/bandscope/README.md

 - default entries for unknown styles, genres, etc
 - some test data

+>[!NOTE]
-If you want to change a users role, you will have to do that directly on the database, for example with SQL Server Management Studio.
+>If you want to change a users role, you will have to do that directly on the database, for example with SQL Server Management Studio.
 #### 6. Start the application
 - Configure the startup profile as 'Multiple startup projects'
 - Set the projects '1.2_Server' and '1.1_Client' as startup projects